- TIPS -

 PANFISH Also known as FUNFISH that include Bluegills, Crappie, Sunfish and Rock Bass.

-Panfish are plentiful species and easily caught from shore and found more shallow during spring.
+Panfish are plentiful species and easily caught from shore and found more shallow during fall.

 They can be found in or near weeds, grasses, rip-rap, around docks and most man-made structures.
 During the winter months they will be deeper in 15 -20 foot near remaining weedlines or along drop-offs.